DNA Testing Services

 - Our laboratory processes are UKAS accredited (Laboratory number 2773)

 - We test all our exclusion results twice

 - 100% accurate cheek cell testing service

-Choose to receive accurate and confidential results from the best DNA testing laboratory in the UK.
+Choose to receive accurate and confidential results from the best DNA testing laboratory in Ireland.